Where to Place Smoke Detectors in a Home: Smoke Alarm Placement

 1. Inside Every Bedroom

 Yep, even inside your bedroom.
 Why?
-Because many fires happen while people are asleep, and you want that alarm loud and clear right where you sleep.
+Because many fires happen while people are asleep, you want that alarm loud and clear right where you sleep.

 2. Outside Each Sleeping Area